Laser therapy is now available at Northlands Animal Care Hospital. It takes a few minutes to apply and our Class 4 Laser has pre-set computer for:

 Wound Healing

-• Road trauma wounds to muscles,tendons and bone – laser therapy will speed healing and reduce scar formation.
+• Road trauma wounds to muscles, tendons and bone – laser therapy can speed healing and reduce scar formation

-• Bite wounds and abscesses for both dogs and cats will heal faster.
+• Bite wounds and abscesses for both dogs and cats can heal faster

 Muscles, Sprains & Tendonitis or Ligament injuries